Color Genes of Pedigree Dogs

 Breed vs Genetic Terminology

 Different terms are sometimes used for the same genetic colors, depending on breed and sometimes country too.
 This can really confuse matters.
 E.g. a dog that is genetically 'recessive red' (ee) is known as yellow in some breeds.
-In this article we are going to try to stick to the 'genetic' color descriptions.
+This article will try to stick to the 'genetic' color descriptions.

 Melanin, Agouti, and Red